 This activity is simple to set up for one or two kids at a time, or for a small group in a play date or kindergarten classroom.

 Supplies for snowball ornament

 - cotton balls

 1. Thread cotton balls onto a length of yarn.
 Don't worry if the needle doesn't push through neatly - the fluffier the better when making a snowball ornament.

-3. Once the cotton balls are drawn snugly together, tie the ends of yarn to make a hanger.
+2. Draw the cotton balls together snugly into a circle.
+Tie the ends of the lacing yarn to make a hanger.

 4. Now comes the fun part!
-Squish the cotton balls in your palm - or use two hands! - to shape the snowball just the way you want it.
+Squish the cotton balls in your palm to shape the snowball just the way you want it.

 5. Add a decorative bow with narrow ribbon.